enocx/JavaScript-for-Hackers-101/README.md

 parent.addEventListener("click", () => alert("Parent 1"));
 child.addEventListener("click", () => alert("Child 1"));
 document.addEventListener("click", () => {alert("Document 1")});

-/*The control goes to the grandparent DIV because we have set capture as true for the grandparent DIV, after that the control goes back to the clicked div */
 ```

+>The control goes to the grandparent DIV because we have set capture as true
+>for the grandparent DIV, after that the control goes back to the clicked div

 ## Event Delegation